Field goal: How field goals are kicked

 When a team decides to attempt a field goal, it will generally line up in a very tight formation, with all but two players lined up along or near the line of scrimmage: the placekicker and the holder.
 The holder is usually the team's punter or backup quarterback.
 Instead of the regular center, a team may have a dedicated long snapper trained especially to snap the ball on placekick attempts and punts.

 The holder usually lines up seven to eight yards behind the line of scrimmage, with the kicker a few yards behind him.
 Upon receiving the snap, the holder holds the ball against the ground vertically, with the stitches away from the kicker.
 The kicker begins his approach during the snap, so the snapper and holder have little margin for error.
 A split-second mistake can disrupt the entire attempt.
-Depending on the level of play, the ball, upon reaching the holder, is held up by either the aid of a small rubber "tee" (all ranks up to the high school level, which is not the same as the kickoff tee, but rather a small platform, and comes in either 1 or 2 inch varieties) or is held up by the ground (in college and at the professional level).
+Depending on the level of play, the ball, upon reaching the holder, is held up by either the aid of a small rubber "tee" (all ranks up to the high school level, which is not the same as the kickoff tee, but rather a small platform, and comes in either 1- or 2-inch varieties) or is placed on the ground (in college and at the professional level).

 The measurement of a field goal's distance is from the goalpost to the point where the ball was positioned for the kick by the holder.
 In American football, where the goalpost is located at the back of the end zone (above the end line), the ten yards of the end zone are added to the yard line distance at the spot of the hold.

 Until the 1960s, placekickers approached the ball straight on, with the toe making first contact with the ball.
 The technique of kicking the ball "soccer-style", by approaching the ball at an angle and kicking it with the instep, was introduced by Hungarian-born kicker Pete Gogolak in the 1960s.
 Reflecting his roots in European soccer, Gogolak observed that kicking the ball at an angle could cover more distance than kicking straight-on; he played college football at Cornell and made his pro debut in 1964 with the Buffalo Bills of the AFL; his younger brother Charlie was also an NFL kicker.
 The soccer-style kick gained popularity and was nearly universal by the late 1970s; the last full-time straight-on kicker in the NFL was Mark Moseley, who retired in 1986.